oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 <!-- -->

-    Warning: The criteria for destination volume not met
+    Warning!
+Recommendations for geo-replication not met
     1) Cluster is not compatible
     2) Volume has lesser capacity
     Do you wish to continue?